 - Salt Lake City

 After you take the first part of the test, you have 18 months to take, and pass, the remaining three exams.
 For that reason, you must be fully prepared prior to taking the first portion.
-It's advised that you devise a workable strategy that helps you prepare for each test without overwhelming yourself with all the information at once.
-The four parts of the exam are:
+It's advised that while becoming a CPA you devise a workable strategy that helps you prepare for each test without overwhelming yourself with all the information at once.
+The four parts of the CPA exam are:

 - Auditing and Attestation (AUD): 72 multiple-choice questions and 8 task-based simulations